Learn how to improve the flow of knowledge within your organization.

 Zoho offers a diverse suite of business, collaboration, and productivity apps, including several specialized products for both internal and external knowledge knowledge management.

 Zoho Wiki and the all-new Zoho Learn are designed to help you set up your knowledge base and build employee training programs.
-Zoho Desk is an external knowledge management system designed to educate your customers and boost the quality of your customer support.
+Zoho Desk is an external customer service knowledge management system designed to educate your customers and boost the quality of your customer support.

 All Zoho tools tend to strike a good balance between functionality and ease of use, offering all the basic features within a single user-friendly interface.